vdm113/wxWidgets-ICC-patch/README_vdm_patch.txt

 ---snip---
 Also, make sure you have same preprocessor settings of "MY_MSC_NO_ITERATOR_DEBUGGING" in wxWidgets library and in your project!
 *** NB ***
-NB: The x64 build DLL's in x64 DLL build are located in directory lib/vc_dll .
-When your project wants to use import libraries under MSVC, to use DLL's at run-time, you will need to copy directories lib/vc_dll/mswu and lib/vc_dll/mswud (and so on) into new directory lib/vc_x64_dll/ aftere building WX x64.
-There is setup.h for your project to include, so put this new path into include path of your compiler.

 If you are using 32-bit ICC, or 64-bit one and you don't have enough RAM or time, I recommend change for sub-library "core" from /Qipo to /Qip.